getcodelimit/codelimit/docs/index.md

 </figure>

 Function length is a simple code metric, so simple you can count it by hand.
-Because it's such a simple metric, it's also a (fairly) non-controversial metric.
-Most developers agree longer functions are harder to maintain.
+It's also a (fairly) non-controversial metric, most developers agree longer functions are harder to maintain.
 Also, there's always a refactoring possible to make functions smaller.

 Because function length is such a simple code metric, many code quality tools measure it.
-But these tools measure a lot more metrics, sometimes so much metrics that developers are overwhemled and loose focus on the most important
+But these tools measure a lot more metrics, sometimes so much metrics that developers are overwhemled and loose focus on the metrics that matter most.
-metric: function length.

 Code Limit measures only function length but it tries to be the best developer tool for measuring it.
 By notifying developers when it's time to refactor, Code Limit prevents unmaintainable code.

-Let's keep your software maintainable and start using Code Limit today!
+Keep your software maintainable and start using Code Limit today!